Conjunctivitis / “Pink” Eye

 Some palliative treatment would include warm/cold compresses, artificial tears, and Lumify, etc..

 To determine the best treatment, please schedule an appointment with our doctors at Bellevue Eye Specialists.
 Remember that conjunctivitis treatment is done by an individual case-to-case basis.
 Therefore, to get the best treatment, you must get a professional opinion first.
+Contact us today for a professional consultation with expert eye doctors.

 Boyd, Kierstan.
 “Conjunctivitis: What Is Pink Eye?”.
 AAO.
 July 20 2021.